andyyang/fend-project-neighborhood-map/README.md

 3. Install all project dependencies with `npm install`.

+4. Update `const Key` with your Google API key in GoogleAPI.js and `const Secret` with your Yelp API key in YelpAPI.js.

-4. Start the development server with `npm start`.
+5. Start the development server with `npm start`.
 The command will open a web browser to visit the application.
 You can look around to see what the experience looks like.

 ## Dependencies